leanprover/logic_and_proof_lean3/introduction.rst

     end

-If you are reading the present text in online form, you will find a button underneath the formal "proof script" that says "try it!"
-Pressing the button copies the proof to an editor window at right, and runs a version of Lean inside your browser to process the proof, turn it into an axiomatic derivation, and verify its correctness.
-You can experiment by varying the text in the editor and pressing the "play" button to see the result.
+If you are reading the present text in online form, you will find a button above the formal "proof script" that says "try it!"
+Pressing the button copies opens the proof in an editor window and runs a version of Lean inside your browser to process the proof, turn it into an axiomatic derivation, and verify its correctness.
+You can experiment by varying the text in the editor; any errors will be noted in the window to the right.

 Proofs in Lean can access a library of prior mathematical results, all verified down to axiomatic foundations.
 A goal of the field of interactive theorem proving is to reach the point where any contemporary theorem can be verified in this way.
 For example, here is a formal proof that the square root of two is irrational, following the model of the informal proof presented above: